-- 1. Turn the gas tank valve to the OFF position; then remove the seat and side panels. - 2.
+- 1. Turn the gas tank valve to the OFF position (350), or disconnect the negative battery cable (425); then remove the seat and side panels. - 2.
 Remove the cap screws (A) securing the rear of the front body to the frame; then remove two reinstallable rivets (B) securing the gas tank cover to the body.